PaddlePaddle/ERNIE/docs/source/unified_checkpoint.md

 # Unified Checkpoint User Guide

+!!! note "Recommended: FlexCheckpoint"
+    We recommend using **FlexCheckpoint** for checkpoint management.
+FlexCheckpoint is fully compatible with the Safetensors model format and provides automatic parameter re-sharding across distributed strategies and model structures.
+This significantly reduces the cost of weight conversion and enhances the end-to-end training and inference development efficiency of large models.

 ## 1. Overview

 **Unified Checkpoint** is a storage solution designed by PaddlePaddle for large model scenarios.
 Its core idea is to store model weights, optimizer weights, and other parameters in a unified `safetensors` format, without distinguishing between different distributed strategies during saving.
 This improves the generality of checkpoint storage for large models.